Mentor Couples

 What’s Next?

-1. Meet with the parish Marriage Prep Coordinator or pastor to review the process and get a few tips on how to be a sponsor.This is basically a coaching session.
+1. Orientation/Coaching Session (1hr): Meet with the parish Marriage Prep Coordinator or pastor to review the process and get a few tips on how to be a mentor.
 The engaged couple will attend as well and this will take place before anything else.
 You will have plenty of opportunities for questions.

-4. Continue reaching out to your couple as they begin married life together!
-Consider inviting them to small groups or retreats within your parish or through Witness to Love’s virtual marriage enrichment options.
+5. Ongoing Accompaniment: Continue reaching out to your couple as they begin married life together!
+Consider meeting up every couple of months and inviting them to small groups or retreats in your parish or through Witness to Love’s virtual marriage enrichment options.
 Find more resources here.
-Always let them know they are welcome to attend mass with you and let them know that you are there for them!
+Let them know they are always welcome to attend Mass with you and that you are there for them!

 What Mentor Couples are Saying